olafwysocki/olafwysocki.github.io/_pages/projects.md

 ![photoThree](https://www.arcanagis.pl/wp-content/uploads/2018/10/Rys.-2..jpg)

-## What can you see from the observation tower in the Sudetes and why can you see more?
+## :european_castle: What can you see from the observation tower in the Sudetes and why can you see more?

 [![publication](/icons/documentIconRed.png)](https://www.arcanagis.pl/co-widac-z-wiezy-widokowej-w-sudetach-i-dlaczego-mozna-zobaczyc-wiecej/) ArcanaGIS article about the project